phatngluu/phatngluu.github.io/content/posts/Golang/golang-custom-types.md

 date = 2020-09-23T15:21:44Z
 layout = ""
 tags = ["golang"]
-title = "Golang Custom Types"
+title = "What things you can do with\"type\"  Go keyword?"

 +++
 What things you can do with Go keyword `type`?
 AFAIK, there are: